nimr77/C-Socket/README.md

 Note that it require the socket only so it will know the socket that will recive the data or taking the data from, in the read and write.

 ### Other functions
-The other function are C functions to handle the stracts and the threads in the server or the client
+The other function are C functions to handle the stracts and the threads in the server or the client.